pygame/pygame/docs/reST/ref/pygame.rst

    fail.

-   You may want to initialize the different modules separately to speed up your program or to not use things your game does not.
+   You may want to initialize the different modules separately to speed up your program or to not use modules your game does not require.

-   It is safe to call this ``init()`` more than once: repeated calls will have no effect.
+   It is safe to call this ``init()`` more than once as repeated calls will have no effect.
 This is true even if you have ``pygame.quit()`` all the modules.

    .. ## pygame.init ##